easysql/vscode-ext/README.md

 Language features for ETLs written in Easy SQL, including syntax highlight, code completion, syntax diagnostics, and hover for more information.

+### 1.6.x

+- Diagnostic: Report error when template cannot be found from current file and including files
+- Diagnostic: Report error when including files cannot be found
+- References: Find references of some template

 ### 1.5.x
 - Jump to definition: jump to temp table definition (with support for included files)
 - provide template/template-variable completion with support for included files